sometxdude/ticktick-mcp/README.md

 - "Mark the task 'Buy groceries' as complete"
 - "Create a new project called 'Vacation Planning' with a blue color"
 - "When is my next deadline in TickTick?"

+### Task Filtering Queries

+- "What tasks do I have due today?"
+- "Show me everything that's overdue"
+- "Show me all tasks due this week"
+- "Search for tasks about 'project alpha'"
+- "Show me all tasks with 'client' in the title or description"
+- "Show me all my high priority tasks"

+### GTD Workflow

+Following David Allen's "Getting Things Done" framework, manage an 'engaged' (high priority + overdue) and a 'next' list (medium priority + due tomorrow)

+- "Show me everything I need to focus on today"
+- "What's my workload looking like this week?"
+- "Time block the rest of my day from 2-8pm with items from my engaged list"
+- "Walk me through my next actions and help my identify what I should focus on tomorrow?"
+- "Break down this project into 5 smaller actionable tasks"

 ## Development